onivim/oni2/docs/docs/using-onivim/command-line.md

 Passing `oni2` a file will open that file in Oni2, and set the open folder in Oni2 to the folder that file is in.
 That is, `oni2 ~/my_project/docs/cli.md` will open `cli.md` in Oni2, and set the folder to `~/my_project/docs/`.
-There is also a Zen mode configuration options around this single file mode, which is outlined over [here](./../configuration/settings.md).
+There is also a Zen mode configuration option around this single file mode, which is outlined over [here](./../configuration/settings.md).
 By default, when opening with 1 file, `oni2` will enter Zen mode, which can be disabled from the command pallette.